J-Hoplin/Puppeteer-Pool-Manager/Readme.md

   - Provide `PUPPETEER_POOL_SQS_QUEUE_URL` and either `PUPPETEER_POOL_SQS_REGION` or `AWS_REGION` for the client.
 - Priority queue mode is only available when `queueProvider` is `MEMORY`.

+#### MEMORY

+- Uses the in-process `Queue` or `PriorityQueue` implementations from `src/queue`.
+- `runTask` enqueues and immediately tries to dispatch if a context slot is free, so it is the lowest-latency option for single-host workers.
+- Priority ordering is honored only when `taskQueueType` is set to `QueueMode.PRIORITY`.

+#### RABBITMQ

+- `runTask` publishes serialized `TaskMessage` objects to the configured queue.
+A long-lived consumer drains the queue and hands work to the dispatcher.
+- Messages are acknowledged only after the handler completes, allowing RabbitMQ to redeliver work if the worker process crashes before finishing.
+- Prefetch, durability, or other channel-level tuning can be layered on top of this default behavior.

+#### SQS

+- Uses `@aws-sdk/client-sqs` with long polling (`ReceiveMessageCommand`) to fetch batches from the queue specified by `PUPPETEER_POOL_SQS_QUEUE_URL`.
+- After a task succeeds the worker issues `DeleteMessageCommand`; failed handlers rely on the queue visibility timeout for retries.
+- Regional configuration is resolved from `PUPPETEER_POOL_SQS_REGION` (or `AWS_REGION`) so you can run the pool in multiple AWS regions.

 ## Environment Variables

 | Variable                                   | Description                                                                  | Default                      |